kash2277/CS410-Project-5/README.md

  -Go back to the PlatformIO Home and click on the Libraries tab.
 Search for at_client by JeremyTubongbanua and click on the Install button.
 This will install the at_client library in your project.
 Do the same for the ArduinoJson library by Benoit Blanchon.

-**Extract the folders from CS410/Project-5 into your project.**
+**Extract the folders from CS410/Project-5 into your project folder.**

-In data folder in the root of the project,copy the .atKeys file into the data folder.The at_sign keys can be found in link https://my.atsign.com/login by creating atsign account.
+In data folder in the root of the project,copy the .atKeys file into the data folder.

+The at_sign keys can be found in the link https://my.atsign.com/login .
+By creating atsign account,choose the name for your at_sign keys to create them.Make sure to download the Backup Keys for the atsign keys you have created.

 In constants.h file in include folder in project joystick,change the connection credentials as per the machine the connected to ESP32.
 SSID "******"